 - Mint/burn, freeze/unfreeze, lock/unlock of digital assets

-- Goverenance for beacon chain and side chains
+- Goverenance for BNB Beacon Chain and side chains

 - Staking of side chains